godotengine/godot-docs/classes/class_tabcontainer.rst

 - |void| **set_use_hidden_tabs_for_min_size**\ (\ value\: :ref:`bool<class_bool>`\ )
 - :ref:`bool<class_bool>` **get_use_hidden_tabs_for_min_size**\ (\ )

-If ``true``, children :ref:`Control<class_Control>` nodes that are hidden have their minimum size take into account in the total, instead of only the currently visible one.
+If ``true``, child :ref:`Control<class_Control>` nodes that are hidden have their minimum size take into account in the total, instead of only the currently visible one.

 .. rst-class:: classref-section-separator